 We say the geometric morphism is a shape invariance if is an equivalence of pro-spaces.

 This is HTT, prop.
 126.96.36.199.

 In a dynamical system, the attractor?s are rarely polyhedra and their homotopy properties correspond more nearly to shape theoretic ones than to standard homotopy theoretic ones.
 This seems first to have been studied by Hastings? in 1988, (see references) and more recently has been explored in papers by José Sanjurjo and his coworkers, see below.
 Adapting this idea Hernandez, Teresa Rivas and José García Calcines? have been using ideas developed for proper homotopy theory and shape involving pro-spaces, to describe limiting properties of dynamical systems.

 The original references for the shape theory of metric compacta are:

-The ‘ANR-systems’ approach of Mardešić and Segal appeared in
+The ‘ANR-systems’ approach of Mardešić and Segal appeared a bit later in

 and is fully developed in

 The more or less equivalent pro-object approach was independently developed by Porter in